-Grounds for divorce in Texas
+Grounds for Divorce

-- Abandonment — If your spouse has been out of contact for more than one year, a court can grant you a divorce on the grounds of abandonment, so you can move on with your life.
+- Abandonment: If your spouse has been out of contact for more than one year, a court can grant you a divorce on the grounds of abandonment, so you can move on with your life.

 In New Mexico, similar grounds for divorce apply.
 These include:

 - Cruel and inhumane treatment (abuse)

 If you are seeking to file for divorce from your spouse, our experienced El Paso divorce attorneys can help you with all of the necessary paperwork and court procedures to make sure that the process moves along quickly and efficiently.
 Most of the time it takes anywhere from six months to a year for the divorce process to be completed, including the establishment of a spousal support plan.
 If your divorce also involves children, our experienced attorneys provide the representation you need in child custody and child support matters.

 If you want to be sure your rights are fully protected through your divorce, call (915) 206-5154.